cprice-ping/CPriceLab-WF/README.md

-This profile provides a base configuration for PingFederate.
+This profile is the configuration for CPriceLab - Workforce use cases

-It is designed to be used in conjunction with my PD-Base Profile (https://github.com/cprice-ping/PD-Base).
+It is designed to be used in conjunction with my PD-Base Profile (https://github.com/cprice-ping/PD-Base), with PD being used for:
+* OAuth Clients
+* OAuth Persistant Grants
+* Authentication Sessions

 ## Deployment
 * Copy the `docker-compose.yaml` and `env_vars` files to a folder